It’s a beautiful day to talk about the many potential health benefits of anise.

-The effect was comparable to common medications that are used to treat depression.
+The effect was comparable to that of common medications that are used to treat depression.

-Another study with a controlled group has shown that consuming the essential oil of anise three times a day greatly decreases the symptoms of mild to moderate depression.
+In another study with a controlled group, it was shown that taking anise essential oil three times a day makes the symptoms of mild to moderate depression much less severe.

 The oil obtained from the star anise plant is also used to treat skin problems.